Phase-separated lipid vesicles: continuum modeling, simulation, and validation

 Over the past 20 years, there has been a growing interest in studying phase separation and coarsening in multicomponent vesicles.
 The main reason is its crucial role in a variety of cellular processes\cite{alberts2015essential}.
 In fact, separation of immiscible liquid phases is likely a factor in the formation of rafts in cell membranes and rafts have been associated with important biological processes, such as adhesion, signaling, and protein transport.
 Another reason is that lipid vesicles provide highly versatile vehicles for intracellular drug delivery and phase separation can enhance the delivery performance.
 The formation of artifical lipid bilayers is also central to engineering of model membranes, such as liposomes, which serve as simplified systems for studying membrane behavior~\cite{bangham1965diffusion,szostak2001synthesizing,samimi2019lipid,mazur2017liposomes}.

 Multicomponent lipid membranes are liquid-like, resist bending, and are inextensible.
-Experiments have shown they exhibit a rich variety of behaviors: spinodal decomposition into distinct surface domains (liquid-ordered or liquid-disordered), domain coarsening, viscous fingering, vesicle budding, fission, and fusion.
-However, experimental investigations is challenging due to the frail nature of giant vesicles, where by giant it is meant that the vesicle diameter is of the order of 10 micron, a size needed for visualization with a microscopy.
-Computational studies can complement experimental studies by allowing to observe dynamics and gain insights that may not be obtained experimentally.
+Experiments have shown \revo{that} they exhibit a rich variety of behaviors: spinodal decomposition into distinct surface domains (liquid-ordered or liquid-disordered), domain coarsening, viscous fingering, vesicle budding, fission, and fusion.
+However, experimental investigations \revt{are} challenging due to the frail nature of giant vesicles, where by giant it is meant that the vesicle diameter is of the order of 10 micron, a size needed for visualization with microscopy.
+Computational studies can complement experimental studies by allowing \revt{one to observe} dynamics and gain insights that may not be obtained experimentally.